 Teach Them To Understand Someone Else’s POV

 When someone wrongs your kid and it comes time for them to receive an apology, it helps to put that action into context.
 Why do they think that delinquent punched them in the nose?
 Was he tripping on a massive sugar high?
-Maybe he has behavior problems.
-Or maybe he was upset because your kid said he couldn’t throw a right cross.
-Whatever the case, teaching children to understand and accept why someone is apologizing for a mistake, makes them understand that everyone makes them.
-And that will make them more likely to apologize, themselves.
+Maybe he has behavior problems or was upset by something your child said.
+Those reasons don’t justify violence, but they help kids see that other people have motivations and make mistakes just like them.
+Teaching children to understand and accept why someone is apologizing for a mistake, makes them understand that everyone makes them.
+And that will make them more likely to apologize.

 The Fix For A Kid Who Doesn’t Feel Sorry